 What you can expect from this article...

-- 0.6 Any top tips where to go/ what to do on a rainy day?
+- 1.6 Any top tips where to go or what to do on a rainy day?

-- 0.8 And where do you suggest going for a drink in the evening?
+- 1.8 And where do you suggest going for a drink in the evening in Lisbon?

-- 0.9 Is there one thing not many people know about Lisbon?
+- 1.9 Tell us one thing that not many people know about Lisbon?

 Tell us about yourself?

 I grew up in Edinburgh, and left when I was 25 to pursue a life of adventure as a digital nomad (*cough* freelance copywriter).
 I moved to Lisbon in October 2013, after working on an alpaca farm in the French countryside and living in a small town near Seville.
 Since then I’ve tried to move on, but Lisbon keeps drawing me back.